fltk/fltk/README.CMake.txt

 OPTION_USE_PANGO - default OFF
    Enables use of the Pango library for drawing text.
-Pango supports all unicode-defined scripts with limited support of right-to-left scripts.
+Pango supports all unicode-defined scripts and gives FLTK limited support of right-to-left scripts.
 This option makes sense only under X11, and also requires Xft.

-OPTION_USE_WAYLAND - default OFF
+OPTION_USE_WAYLAND - default ON
-   Enables the use of Wayland for all window operations, of Cairo for all graphics and of Pango for text drawing (Linux only).
+   Enables the use of Wayland for all window operations, of Cairo for all graphics and of Pango for text drawing (Linux+FreeBSD only).
 Resulting FLTK apps use Wayland when a Wayland compositor is available at run-time, and use X11 for their window operations otherwise, but keep using Cairo and Pango - see README.Wayland.txt.